ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image20.jpg" width="auto">

-This button navigates to a Campaign Validation page which provides some tools that only a Campaign Owner has access to.
+This button navigates to a Campaign Moderation page which provides moderation tools that only a Campaign Owner has access to.

 <img src="_media/campaign-moderate.png" width="auto">

 ### Statistics
-By clicking the *Statistics* button, the Campaign Owner can view some statistics about that specific Campaign, like total items, total annotations, annotation upvotes etc.
+By clicking the *Statistics* button, the Campaign Owner can view some statistics about that specific Campaign, like total items, total annotations, annotation upvotes, contribution status  etc.

 <img src="_media/campaign-moderate-statistics.png" width="auto">